DivitGitHub/Build_it_Bigger/README.md

 # Build it Bigger

-Here is an android application that shows a small list of jokes via Google Cloud Endpoints with the use of Java library for jokes and  an Android library to display the jokes.
+Used Gradle to build a joke-telling app that has both a free and paid version.
+This included factoring functionality into libraries as well as using build flavors to modularize the construction of each variant of the app.
+I also configured a Google Cloud Endpoints development server to supply the jokes.

 ## Why this Project